Why Canadian Butter Isn’t as Soft as It Used To Be

 If you’ve noticed that your butter is harder than usual, you're not alone—and it’s all because of what they’ve been feeding cows.

 It all started with a Tweet.
-Earlier this month, writer Julie Van Rosendaal Tweeted: “Have you noticed [butter is] no longer soft at room temperature?”
+In February 2021, writer Julie Van Rosendaal Tweeted: “Have you noticed [butter is] no longer soft at room temperature?”
 Hundreds of Canadians responded to with their own butter-related woes, leading to speculation that Canadian cows are being fed palm oil.

 Here’s what you need to know about the ensuing controversy, which has been dubbed “Buttergate.”